-The paper Learning in a Digital World develops your academic literacy, technological skills and critical thinking, focusing on Māori specific themes.
+The course Learning in a Digital World develops your academic literacy, technological skills and critical thinking, focusing on Māori specific themes.

-This year we also advise you on the elective papers you can choose in Year 2 and 3.
-For a list of elective papers refer to page 18.
+This year we also advise you on the elective courses you can choose in Year 2 and 3.
+For a list of elective courses refer to page 18.

-We encourage you to choose Māori development and te reo Māori papers for your electives, as they cover skills that are crucial for a career in Māori media.
+We encourage you to choose Māori development and te reo Māori courses for your electives, as they cover skills that are crucial for a career in Māori media.